Hamiltonian Neural PDE Solvers through Functional Approximation: Background

 Derivatives can be evaluated from vector calculus identities; for clarity we consider the state vector \(\mathbf{u}\) with \(2n\) components and write \(\frac{\text{d}\mathbf{u}}{\text{d}t} = [\frac{\text{d}u_1}{\text{d}t}, \ldots, \frac{\text{d}u_{2n}}{\text{d}t}]\), and \(\nabla_\mathbf{u}\mathcal{H} = [\frac{\partial \mathcal{H}}{\partial u_1}, \ldots, \frac{\partial\mathcal{H}}{\partial u_{2n}}]\).

 \paragraph{Infinite-Dimensional Systems} Many PDEs describe continuum systems, such as waves, fluids, and elastic bodies, where the positions and momenta of discrete bodies are not well defined.
 Despite this change, continuum systems can still conserve energy and be viewed in a Hamiltonian framework.
 Firstly, finite-dimensional vectors \(\mathbf{q}, \mathbf{p} \in \mathbb{R}^n\) become generalized to functions \(u(x, t)\) defined on continuously varying coordinates \(x \in \Omega\) and at a time \(t\).
 The function \(u \in \mathcal{F}(\Omega)\) describes the state of the system by assigning a scalar or vector for each coordinate (such as velocity, pressure, etc.).
 Secondly, the Hamiltonian is generalized from a function \(\{\mathcal{H}(\mathbf{q}, \mathbf{p}) : \mathbb{R}^{2n} \rightarrow \mathbb{R}\}\) to a functional \(\{\mathcal{H}[u] : \mathcal{F}(\Omega) \rightarrow \mathbb{R}\}\) that returns a scalar given an input function.
 Lastly, the symplectic matrix \(J\) generalizes to a linear operator \(\mathcal{J}\), and the gradient \(\nabla_{\mathbf{u}}\) becomes the variational or functional derivative \(\frac{\delta \mathcal{H}}{\delta u} \in \mathcal{F}(\Omega)\).
-This leads to Hamilton's equations for infinite-dimensional systems, where \(\epsilon \in \mathcal{F}(\Omega)\) is an arbitrary test function:
+This leads to Hamilton's equations for infinite-dimensional systems, where \(\epsilon \in \mathcal{F}(\Omega)\) is an arbitrary test function \cite{marsden_book}:

-A more detailed introduction to Hamiltonian mechanics and extensions to infinite-dimensional systems can be found in \citet{marsden_book}.
-Furthermore, from this background we can see why neural networks are a natural choice for modeling discrete Hamiltonian systems; in this setting, the Hamiltonian is a function and its gradient is naturally calculated with automatic differentiation.
+From this background we can see why neural networks are a natural choice for modeling discrete Hamiltonian systems; in this setting, the Hamiltonian is a function and its gradient is naturally calculated with automatic differentiation.
 In the infinite-dimensional setting, learning the Hamiltonian functional from data becomes less obvious.